refrigerr/OrdersAndPickers/README.txt

-This program solves exercises for intership in Ocado.
+This program solves exercises for intership.
 First exercise is about maximizing number of orders.
 Second exercise is about maximizing value of orders.